Sharon Gibbons DPS(Counselling) MBACP

 Sessions are 50 minutes long and cost £45.
 I can offer reduced rate for students and those on low income although these places are limited.
 Charges for couples are more.
 Please contact me to discuss your needs.

-I believe that our relationship is key and so tailor the sessions to suit your needs, using a range of techniques.
-What really matters is the ability to develop a working relationship based on complete confidence, trust and acceptance.
+I believe that our relationship is key and so tailor the sessions to suit your needs, with a focus on understanding how the past may impact on you today.
+What really matters is the ability to develop a relationship based on complete confidence, trust and acceptance.

 Maps & Directions